-Not only do you need the Arduino IDE, but you’ll also need the Arduboy Library.
+Not only do you need the Arduino IDE, but you’ll also need the latest Arduboy Library.
 You need that in order to tell your IDE how to interact with the Arduboy.
 To get it, go to Sketch > Include Library > Manage Libraries…

 Installing The Board